smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 - :+1: It is async from the beginning, so less likely to introduce a breaking change.
 - :-1: We may have to consider yet another timeout for `fallback_on_interrupt` itself.

 Option A cannot be reversible in the future if we are to support the use case for asynchronously retrieving the fallback credentials, whereas option B allows us to continue supporting both ready and pending futures when retrieving the fallback credentials.
-Should we require a timeout for `fallback_on_interrupt`, it will be set as a separate configuration for `LazyCredentialsCache` just like `load_timeout` (a timeout future with the configured value can then be raced against a future for `fallback_on_interrupt`).
-It is possible to introduce that configulation later without breaking existing customers, _assuming_ they do not execute a long-running operation in `fallback_on_interrupt`.
+However, `fallback_on_interrupt` is supposed to return credentials that have been set aside in case `provide_credentials` is timed out.
+To express that intent, we choose option A and document that users should NOT go fetch new credentials in `fallback_on_interrupt`.

-For thease reasons, we will choose option B over option A. The user experience for the code snippet in question will look like this once this proposal is implemented:
+The user experience for the code snippet in question will look like this once this proposal is implemented:
 ```rust
 let timeout_future = self.sleeper.sleep(self.load_timeout); // by default self.load_timeout is 5 seconds.
 // --snip--